helgoboss/helgobox/doc/user-guide.md

 ### Novation "Launchpad Pro"

-This controller works very well with ReaLearn, including feedback and LED color selection.
+This controller works well with ReaLearn, including feedback and LED color selection.
 There's a multitude of very Launchpad-specific features that's not directly supported though.

 #### Preparation